 - Prospective students must submit a current resume.

 - Prospective students must submit a one-page essay on why he/she would like to be a midwife.

 - Prospective students must have a reliable vehicle, a valid driver’s license and adequate car insurance.

-- Prospective students must submit copies of standardized test scores such as HESI, TEAS V, SAT or ACT.
+- If applicable, submit standardized test scores such as HESI, TEAS V, SAT or ACT.

 A student may be ineligible for licensing if he/she has been convicted of misdemeanor of moral turpitude or of a felony, or entered a plea of no contest or guilty to or received deferred adjudication to crimes or offenses involving prostitution or sexual offenses.